 Most importantly, if you feel that yourself or your children are at risk of violence or assault, call the police on 000.
 You may also apply for an apprehended domestic violence order (ADVO) via police or your Local Court.

-- As soon as you separate, make a new will.
+8. As soon as you separate, make a new will.

 Unsure where to start?
-Contact a LawPath consultant on 1800LAWPATH to learn more about customising legal documents, obtaining a fixed-fee quote from one our largest online network of expert lawyers or any other legal needs.
+Contact a LawPath consultant on 1800 529 728 to learn more about customising legal documents and obtaining a fixed-fee quote from Australia’s largest legal marketplace.